 In accordance with ASC 815, the following table represents the results of the Company's financial and physical trading of energy commodities for the years ended December 31, 2019 and 2018.
 The realized and unrealized financial and physical trading results are included in operating revenue.
 The Company's trading activities are subject to limits within the Company's Risk Management Policy.

-Year ended December 31,
+Yea r ended Decembe er 31,

-(In millions) 2 2019 2 2018
+(In millions) 201 2019 2018

 Trading gains

 Realized \$ 57 \$ 77

 Unrealized 20 17

 Total trading gains \$ 77 \$ 94

 Operations and Maintenance Expenses

 Operations and maintenance expenses are comprised of the following: